HariharPrasadd/obsidian-web-blocker/README.md

-# Web Viewer URL Checker for Obsidian
+# Web Blocker for Obsidian

 A productivity-focused plugin for Obsidian that helps you avoid distracting websites when using the Web Viewer plugin.